Course Code: 0sm

 You must pass the final exam in all lessons with a score of 80% or higher AND complete the Evaluation Form in order to receive your Certificate of Completion.
 Finals are graded as Pass or No Pass.
 Receipt of your certificate indicates successful completion of the course and that you have passed all final exams with a score of 80% or greater.
-You may retake final exams as many times as necessary within the six week duration of the program at no additional charge.
+You may retake final exams as many times as necessary within the six week duration of the course at no additional charge.

-Once a session starts, two lessons will be released each week, for the six-week duration of your course.
+Instructor-Led: Once a session starts, two lessons will be released each week, for the 6 week duration of your course.
 You will have access to all previously released lessons until the course ends.

-Keep in mind that the interactive discussion area for each lesson automatically closes 2 weeks after each lesson is released, so you're encouraged to complete each lesson within two weeks of its release.
+Instructor-Led: The interactive discussion area for each lesson automatically closes 2 weeks after each lesson is released, so you're encouraged to complete each lesson within two weeks of its release.

-The Final Exam will be released on the same day as the last lesson.
+Instructor-Led: The Final Exam will be released on the same day as the last lesson.
 Once the Final Exam has been released, you will have 2 weeks plus 10 days to complete the Final and finish any remaining lessons in your course.
 No further extensions can be provided beyond these 10 days.

 You must complete all lessons to receive your certificate.
 You must pass the final exam in all lessons with a score of 80% or higher AND complete the Evaluation Form in order to receive your Certificate of Completion.
 Finals are graded as Pass or No Pass.
 Receipt of your certificate indicates successful completion of the course and that you have passed all final exams with a score of 80% or greater.
-You may retake final exams as many times as necessary within the six week duration of the program at no additional charge.
+You may retake final exams as many times as necessary within the duration of the course at no additional charge.

-Yes, ALLEGRA Learning Solutions courses are acceptable for CE contact hours in all states, however all healthcare providers are responsible for checking the "Accreditation" list to determine if this course awards contact hours for their profession.
+Yes.
+ALLEGRA Learning Solutions courses are acceptable for CE contact hours in all states, however all healthcare providers are responsible for checking the "Accreditation" list to determine if this course awards contact hours for their profession.